How to Read Your SCE NEM Bill

 1. How Do I Read My SCE Bill If I Have a Home Solar System?

-Once your solar system is interconnected, SCE will use a smart meter to track the “net” difference between the amount of power produced by your solar panels and the amount of electricity you consume from their electric grid each month.2 I.e., on days when the sun is not shining, or at nights, and you need electricity to keep your home running.
-The measured difference is known as net energy, and SCE uses it to calculate your bill.
+SCE will use a smart meter to track the difference between the number of kilowatt-hours produced by your solar panels, as well as the amount of electricity you consume from the electric grid each month.2 This difference is known as Net Energy Metering or NEM, and SCE uses it to calculate your solar bill.

-NEM works a little differently than other types of energy rates, so once you are enrolled and interconnected, SCE will send you two types of statements:
+NEM works a little different than other types of energy rates, so once you’re enrolled, SCE will send you two types of bills:

 2. What Are Time-of-Use (TOU) Rate Plans?

-If you are able to manage your energy habits, SCE’s TOU plans are a smart way to control your utility bill.
-TOU plan rates are based on the time of day and amount of electricity you use in your home.5
+SCE’s TOU plans are a smart way to control your electric bill because they’re based on the time of day and amount of electricity you use each day.5

-Since electricity prices typically cost less early in the day, at night, and on the weekends; if you shift the use of your power-hungry appliances, like your washing machine and dishwasher, to these off-peak hours — you could reduce your overall electricity costs.
-Use SCE's Appliance Energy Use Cost Estimator to see your potential savings.
+Since electricity prices usually cost less early in the day and at night; if you use of your power-hungry appliances, like your washing machine and dishwasher, during these off-peak hours — you’ll be able to reduce your electricity costs.
+You can use SCE's Appliance Energy Use Cost Estimator to see your potential savings

 See the below TOU chart for further explanation on peak rates.